+12/21/06 ( MM) Jesse Ortiz, III

+Date Respondent's Signature Print Name

+12

+Date Respondent's Counsel Signature Print Name

+12 290)06 ( the second sec Maria J. Oropeza

-11-13-06 Paul Chan Respondent's Signature Print Name Respondent's Counsel Signature Date Print Name Db Maria J. Oropeza Counsel's Signature Dat Deputy Trial Print Name
+Date Deputy Trial Counsel's Signature Print Name

-(Stipulation form approved by SBC Executive Committee 10/16/00.
-Revised 12/16/2004.)

 (Do not write above this line.)

-In the Matter of Case number(s):

-Paul Chan, Bar No. 189288 05-O-02722-PEM

-·

-ORDER

-Finding that the stipulation protects the public and that the interests of Respondent will be served by any conditions attached to the reproval, IT IS ORDERED that the requested dismissal of counts/charges, if any, is GRANTED without prejudice, and:

-The stipulated facts and disposition are APPROVED AND THE REPROVAL IMPOSED.

-The stipulated facts and disposition are APPROVED AS MODIFIED as set forth below, and the REPROVAL IMPOSED.

-Alf Hearing dates are vacated.

-1. On page 2, section A(8) --costs to be added to membership fee for the calendar year of 2008.

-The parties are bound by the stipulation as approved unless: 1) a motion to withdraw or modify the stipulation, filed within 15 days after service of this order, is granted; or 2) this court modifies or futher modifies the approved stipulation.
-(See rule 135(b), Rules of Procedure.)
-Otherwise the stipulation shall be effective 15 days after service of this order.

-Failure to comply with any conditions attached to this reproval may constitute cause for a separate proceeding for willful breach of rule 1-110, Rules of Professional Conduct.

-100 30,2004 Date

-Sat McEury PAT MCELROY

-Judge of the State Bar Court

-(Form adopted by the SBC Executive Committee (Rev. 2/25/05)

-Page 12

-Reproval
+In the Matter Of Case Number(s): z, III Bar No. 176450 05-O-02721 ORI DER by any cor at the stipulation protects the public and itions attached to the reproval, IT IS carges, if any, is GRANTED without prej d that the interests of Respondent will be served ORDERED that the requested dismissal of udice, and: The stipulated facts and disposition a IMPOSED. re APPROVED AND THE REPROVAL The stipulated facts and disposition are APPROVED AS MODIFIED as set forth below, and the REPROVAL IMPOSED.
+All court dates in the Hearing Department are vacated. stipulation futher mod , filed within 15 days after service of the oved unless: 1) a motion to withdraw or modify the is order, is granted; or 2) this court modifies or e 125(b), Rules of Procedure.)
+Otherwise the vice of this order.
+Failure to separate comply with any conditions attache proceeding for willful breach of rule d to this reproval may constitute cause for a 1-110, Rules of Professional Conduct.
+61-0 9-07 Mass Date Judge of the State Bar Court

+RICHARD A. PLATEL